How to do your payment:

 Book your trip early to ensure your place, as December anf January tends to be one of the most popular months of the entire season.

 It is very common to work in an average temperature of -10 and -15 degrees Celsius and very possible to encounter temperatures as low as -25.
 Warm clothes are a must!

 For safety reasons, and to ensure that you get the most out of your visit it is very important that you bring the following items:

 You are responsible for providing all winter clothing.
-However, one piece Arctic overalls, hats, gloves and warm insulated boots are available for rental upon request.
+However, one piece Arctic overalls, hats, gloves and warm insulated boots are available for rental for free.

 What is an arctic overall?